UAC processes applications for admission to most undergraduate courses at participating institutions (mainly located in NSW and the ACT).

 - process applications for some Schools Recommendation Schemes (SRS).

-3 April – UAC Applications Open – Application fee is $70
+1 April – UAC Applications Open – Application fee is $70– note: all fees are subject to change after 30 June 2021

-1 October – Midnight 5 February 2021 – Applications are open for the standard $200 fee
+1 October – Midnight 4 February 2022 – Applications are open for the standard $200 fee – note: all fees are subject to change after 30 June 2021

-Midnight 17 January 2021 – Final date to change preferences for January round 2 Offers
+20 January – Final date to change preferences for January round 2 Offers

 Admission to most tertiary courses is based on your selection rank.
 If you are eligible for an ATAR, your selection rank will be your ATAR + adjustment factors.